Terms And Conditions

 4.1 The prices for the Content shall be the prices stated in Fourwalls’ price list as supplied to the individual Client or as agreed in writing at the time when the Contract is made and are exclusive of VAT.
 Fourwalls reserves the right to vary its prices from time to time without notice.

-4.2 Unless otherwise agreed in writing Fourwalls shall be entitled to invoice the Client by email or post for the price of the Content on submission to the Client of the final job listed in the Instructions.
+4.2 Subject to clause 4.3 and unless otherwise agreed in writing Fourwalls shall be entitled to invoice the Client by email or post for the price of the Content on submission to the Client of the final job listed in the Instructions.
 The Client shall pay Fourwalls’ the price of the Content within 30 days of the date of the invoice.
 All invoices shall include VAT where applicable.

-4.3 If the Client fails to make payment of Fourwalls’ invoice on the due date then, without prejudice to any other right or remedy available to Fourwalls, Fourwalls shall be entitled to:
+4.4 If the Client fails to make or (where applicable) procure payment of Fourwalls’ invoice on the due date then, without prejudice to any other right or remedy available to Fourwalls, Fourwalls shall be entitled to:

-(b) charge the Client interest at base rate plus 8%, on the amount unpaid from the due date until the date of actual payment, together with the costs of recovering such unpaid amounts through legal action.
+(b) charge the Client interest at 8% above the Bank of England base rate on the amount unpaid from the due date until the date of actual payment; and / or

-4.5 It is Fourwalls’ policy to accept cancellations up to 5.00pm on the working day before an appointment without charge unless otherwise stated.
-Where cancellations are received after 5.00pm on the working day before an appointment Fourwalls shall be entitled to charge the Client a late cancellation charge of up to 50% of the original job charge.
+4.7 It is Fourwalls’ policy to accept cancellations up to midday on the working day prior to the appointment without charge unless otherwise stated.
+Where cancellations are received after midday on the day prior to the appointment Fourwalls shall be entitled to charge the Client a late cancellation charge of up to 50% of the original job charge.
 In the event that Instructions are cancelled after the Contract has been made and after an appointment and/or further work has been carried out by Fourwalls but prior to delivery of the Content the Client will be responsible for all costs and expenses incurred by Fourwalls up to the point of cancellation which could be the full contract price.
+If payment of Fourwall’s fees has been made upfront pursuant to clause 4.3 then unless otherwise agreed between the parties, Fourwalls will refund the Client or any third party who made the relevant upfront payment any balance due after taking into account the charges set out in this clause 4.6 within a reasonable time of such cancellation.

 5. Limitation of Liability: the Client’s attention is particularly drawn to this clause